-HIPAA-covered entities must create and implement policies and procedures for recording and maintaining a list of disclosures of protected health information, both by the covered entity and their business associates.
+HIPAA Covered Entities must create and implement policies and procedures for recording and maintaining a list of disclosures of PHI, both by the Covered Entity and their Business Associates.
 Disclosures do not need to be recorded if they:

-Individuals have a right to an accounting of disclosures and must be provided, on request, with a list of the recorded disclosures of their PHI for 6 years prior to the date that the request is made.
-They should be provided with the date and time of access, the name of the person/entity that accessed the information, a description of what the individual/entity did with the information (created, modified, accessed, or deleted information), and a description of the information that was accessed.
+Individuals have a right to an account of disclosures and must be provided, on request, with a list of the recorded disclosures for 6 years prior to the date that the request is made.
+They should be provided with the date and time of access, the name of the person/entity that accessed the information, a description of what the individual/entity did with the information (created, modified, accessed, or deleted information), and a description of the information accessed.

-The request must be acted on within 60 days of the request being received.
+The request must be acted on within 60 days being received.
 It is not permissible to charge an individual for exercising their right to be provided with this information in the first instance in any 12 month period.
-A reasonable, cost-based fee can be charged for processing any subsequent requests in the same 12-month period.
+A reasonable, cost-based fee can be charged for processing subsequent requests in the same 12 month period.

-Any use or disclosure of Protected Health Information for treatment, payment, or healthcare operations must be consistent with the covered entity’s Notice of Privacy Practices (NPPs).
-A covered entity is required to provide patients or plan members with adequate notice of its privacy practices, including the uses or disclosures of the individual’s information together with the individual’s rights with respect to that information.
+Any use or disclosure of PHI for treatment, payment, or healthcare operations must be consistent with the Covered Entity’s Notice of Privacy Practices (NPPs).
+A Covered Entity is required to provide patients or plan members with a notice of its privacy practices, including the uses or disclosures of the individual’s information together with the individual’s rights with respect to that information.

 Health Plans must also:

-Provide the notice to the individual no later than the date of first service delivery and, except in an emergency treatment situation, make a good faith effort to obtain the individual’s written acknowledgment of receipt of the notice.
+Provide the Notice to the individual no later than the date of first service delivery and, except in an emergency treatment situation, make a good faith effort to obtain the individual’s written acknowledgment of receipt of the Notice.
 If an acknowledgment cannot be obtained, the provider must document his or her efforts to obtain the acknowledgment and the reason why it was not obtained.
-In addition, the provider must send an electronic notice automatically and contemporaneously in response to the individual’s first request for service.

-In an emergency treatment situation, provide the notice after the emergency situation has ended.
+In an emergency treatment situation, healthcare providers are required to provide the Notice after the emergency situation has ended.
 In these situations, providers are not required to make a good faith effort to obtain a written acknowledgment from individuals.

-Make the latest notice (i.e., the one that reflects any changes in privacy policies) available at the provider’s office or facility (posted for viewing) for individuals to request and take away with them.
-A covered entity may email the notice to an individual if the individual agrees to receive an electronic notice.
+Make the latest Notice (i.e., the one that reflects any changes in privacy policies) available at the provider’s office or facility (posted for viewing) for individuals to request and take away with them.
+A Covered Entity may email the Notice to an individual if the individual agrees to receive the Notice electronically.

-Any covered entity, including a hybrid entity or an affiliated covered entity, may choose to develop more than one notice, such as when an entity performs different types of covered functions (i.e., the functions that make it a health plan, a healthcare provider or a healthcare clearinghouse) and there are variations in its privacy practices among these covered functions.
-Covered entities are encouraged to provide individuals with the most specific notice possible.
+Any Covered Entity, including a hybrid entity or an affiliated Covered Entity, may choose to develop more than one Notice, such as when an entity performs different types of covered functions and there are variations in its privacy practices among these covered functions.
+Covered Entities are encouraged to provide individuals with the most relevant notice possible.